Most of the information that is added to a

 Loading your file or project in Ancestral Sources

 If you are using Family Historian Version 4 (or later) then you may be using a Family Historian ‘project’.
 If so then click on the File menu and select Open FH Project and select your project from the list that appears or browse to find it.

 Alternatively you may just be using a GEDCOM file and so click on the File menu and select Open GEDCOM file.
 In the Open dialogue that appears, find your family history file and open it.

-If you use the Ancestral Sources Data Entry Plugin for Family Historian V5 (or later) and the above selection is automatic and the currently selected individual in ƒh is preselected in AS.
+If you use the Ancestral Sources Data Entry Plugin for Family Historian V5 (or later) then the above selection is automatic and the currently selected individual in ƒh is preselected in AS.

 Once your file has loaded, the screen should activate and an alphabetical list of individuals in your file will appear in the list in the right-hand panel of the main screen.

 The right-hand panel on the main screen is used to select people you wish to add to the source document you are entering.
 Select an individual in the list at the top and you will see information about them displayed below the list.
 You should also see people related to this individual in the parents, spouses, siblings and children lists.
 You can again click on any of the people in these lists to select them.